 To provide you with information about the Company, its products and services.

-To continue to provide our services to you.
+To provide our products and services to you.

-To maintain our business relationship throughout the lifetime of that relationship, where you are a client or user of our website, services.
+To maintain our business relationship throughout its lifetime, where you are a client or user of our website services.

 To enable us to answer any queries you may have.